 Pallbearers were Alfred Mason, Jr., Charles Greenwood, James Witt, Hugh McMurray, J.R.
 Lewis, Ross White, Ernest Houser of Sweetwater and Jack Peace.
 The firing squad was composed of Ben Frank Sands, C.S.
 Sands, Dock Akins, George Sharpe and Carl Robinson, with Malcolm Henry in charge.
 Taps was blown by a T.M.I, student.
 The military escort who came with the body from Atlanta was Cpl.
 Robert McCormic of near Charlotte, NC.

+Flower girls were members of Mrs. Burleson’s Sunday School Class.
 Among those from out of town who attended the funeral were Mr. and Mrs. H.L.
 Burleson, Mr. and Mrs. John H. Brown, Mr. and Mrs. T.O.
 Burleson, Mrs. Jim Ferguson, Mr. and Mrs. N.E.
 Burleson, Jr., Miss Carrie Margaret Burleson, Mr. and Mrs. Ernest Rudder, Mr. Kenneth Rudder, Mr. and Mrs. John Burleson, Mr. Tom Burleson, Mr. Arrie Burleson, Rev. and Mrs. C.S.
 McCoy, Miss DeLois Hicks, Mr. and Mrs. Ralph Berry, Mr. and Mrs. W.K.
 Burleson, Mr. and Mrs. Eugene Tallent, Bill Brakebill and Miss Nancy Jon Sloan all of Knoxville, Mrs. T. A. Nelson, Mrs. Earl Mills, Mr. and Mrs. Raymond Laudermilk, Rev. And Mrs. Tillery, Mr. and Mrs. Rich Davis, Mr. and Mrs. Band Reed, Philadelphia, Mr. and Mrs. Venas Brown, Mrs. Reed Humphreys and Mrs. Clara Humphreys Moles, Tellico Plains, Mr. Ernest Houser, Mr. and Mrs. Ben Sands and Mr. and Mrs. Anderson Godsey, Sweetwater, Mrs. Frances Morgan Boyd, Oak Ridge, Mrs. Charles Seaton, Miss Wilda Seaton and Albert Griffith, Maryville.
 Mr. and Mrs. C.S.
 Brown, Etowah, Miss Lorraine Worley, Chattanooga, Miss Ruth E. Williams, Vonore.